maxfordham/ipyrun/README.md

 ipyrun is "UI first",  upon which different, user-applied configurations can be attached. ipyrun ships with a `DefaultRunConfig` that is intended for executing python scripts or packages.
-New users are recommended to use this configuration, creating new configurations is an "advanced feature" that would require that should only be used if absolutely required.
+New users are recommended to use this configuration, creating new configurations is an "advanced feature" that would require digging around the source code to ensure understand the relationships between the `config`, `actions` and `ui`.

 ```{note}
 it is possible to set up new ipyrun configurations, that might have different execute commands.